Center for Biofilm Engineering: Self-sufficiency (2001–)

 The NSF ERC program was designed to create institutional centers that would be self-sufficient within ten years.
 The Center for Biofilm Engineering at Montana State University started planning for self-sufficiency in 1998 through the establishment of a Self-sufficiency Task Force at the university.
 The center achieved self-sufficiency in 2001 and continues to be funded in part through federal and private grants with continued emphasis on providing value to the Industrial Associates, and support from Montana State University and the State of Montana.
 In 2005 Philip S. Stewart, a professor of chemical and biological engineering, was selected to be the third CBE Director.
 Stewart, who had participated as a CBE faculty member since 1991, was a leading expert on antimicrobials and biofilm control.
 Under Stewart's tenure, CBE grew in affiliated faculty numbers, industrial membership, the number of testing and industry-sponsored projects, and the participation of undergraduate and graduate students.
 Matthew Fields became the fourth director of the CBE in 2015.
-In FY2021, new research grants awarded totaled $4.3 million.
+In FY2022, the CBE generated $1.2 million by working with companies representing a variety of industry sectors on testing projects.
 The center is one of 24 self-sustaining Engineering Research Centers in the National Science Foundation program.
-The CBE was prominently featured in the book Agents of Change: NSF’s Engineering Research Centers, published in 2020 by the NSF and the American Society for Engineering Education.
+The CBE was prominently featured in the book Agents of Change: NSF's Engineering Research Centers, published in 2020 by the NSF and the American Society for Engineering Education.

 Programs

 Research program

 The center's biofilm research program was established in the 1980s with a focus on environmental bioengineering, interdisciplinary investigation, and industrial participation.
 Faculty expertise from civil/environmental engineering, mathematics, microbiology, chemical and biological engineering, chemistry and biochemistry, mechanical and industrial engineering, computer science, electrical engineering, and statistics contributes to hypothesis development and experimental design.
 The center conducts research that includes multiple scales of observation, from molecular to industrial field-scale, with projects that cover both fundamental and applied topics.
 CBE research teams have been part of numerous groundbreaking advances in biofilm science and technology including: quorum sensing, permeability (earth sciences), biomineralization, antimicrobial tolerance, viscoelasticity, detachment, standardized biofilm methods, chronic wounds, algae fuel, microbial corrosion, sulfate-reducing bacteria, and biofilm structure and function.
 CBE research has been published in high-profile peer-reviewed journals including: Nature, The Lancet, Science, JAMA, PNAS, EMBO Journal, ISME Journal, Nature Reviews Microbiology and Physical Review Letters.
-By 2021, CBE authors had published more than 1,340 peer-reviewed papers.
+By 2022, CBE authors had published more than 1,331 peer-reviewed papers.[1]
 More than 20 of the center's biofilm-related images have appeared on the covers of peer-reviewed journals.
-And since its inception in 2011, users from 40 countries and 50 states have downloaded 3,648 images from the CBE image library.
+And since its inception in 2011, users from 40 countries and 50 states have downloaded 3,761 images from the CBE image library.

-Applied research topics addressed by the center in 2021 included:
+Applied research topics addressed by the center in 2022 included: